 Why choose me?
 Although we won’t be doing therapy through our work I am a licensed Marriage and Family Therapist who works with Blended Family Couples, and High Conflict Couples.
 My education and training are always with me and you can rest assured I’ll work with you to pinpoint your goals and achieve the results you’re looking for.
 Other coaches only have personal experience behind them and lack the education and training of a professional therapist.

-If you’re ready to make a change in your life or see differences in your relationships, then call or email to schedule a free 10-minute session at: 408-502-6476 or Email at Jjpmft@gmail.com.
+If you’re ready to make a change in your life or see differences in your relationships, then call or email to schedule a free consultation at: 408-502-6476 or Email at Jjpmft@gmail.com.

 Issues I coach are: